-To date, no responses have been received by the City from tribal groups or individuals regarding concern over tribal cultural resources.
-In addition, to date, no formal requests to consult under AB 52 have been received by the City.

-a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public
+To date, no No responses have been received by the City from tribal groups or individuals regarding concern over tribal cultural resources prior to the IS/MND public circulation period.
+In addition, to date, no formal requests to consult under AB 52 have been received by the City by the end of August 2024, marking the close of the 30-day period for requesting consultation under AB52.
+However, the United Auburn Indian Community (UAIC) contacted the City during the public circulation period and provided comments regarding the project and coordination of tribal cultural resources.
+The UAIC comment letter is provided in Appendix C and responded to under separate cover.